SanderMertens/flecs/docs/Relations.md

 1. **Find all root entities**
 World teardown starts by finding all root entities, which are entities that do not have the builtin `ChildOf` relationship.

-2. **Filter out modules, components, triggers, observers and systems** This ensures that components are not cleaned up before the entities that use them, and triggers, observers and systems are not cleaned up while there are still conditions under which they could be invoked.
+2. **Filter out modules, components, observers and systems** This ensures that components are not cleaned up before the entities that use them, and triggers, observers and systems are not cleaned up while there are still conditions under which they could be invoked.

 3. **Filter out entities that have no children**
-If entities have no children they cannot trigger complex cleanup logic.
+If entities have no children they cannot cause complex cleanup logic.
 This also decreases the likelyhood of initiating cleanup actions that could impact other entities.

 4. **Delete root entities**
 The root entities that were not filtered out will be deleted.